whitepenny/emerson/wp-content/plugins/simple-revisions-delete/readme.txt

 When you click on it, it will purge the appropriate post revisions via AJAX (no JS is also support).
 It also add a new bulk action option in the post/page row view to let you purge revisions of multiple posts at once.

+= What's new? =

+**Since v2** you can now purge all your posts revisions from within the Gutenberg editor.
+Keep in mind that this feature is experimental.
+I haven't yet find any way to make it works in a proper way with the current block editor available methods.
+I'm using jQuery (and AJAX) which is pretty much a hack (a workaround) and not a clean method considering the langages using by the Block Editor.

-Since v1.3 you can delete a single revision at once (see screenshots).
+**Since v1.3** you can delete a single revision at once (see screenshots).

 [See plugin page](http://b-website.com/simple-revisions-delete-free-wordpress-plugin "Plugin page")